dstackai/dstack/README.md

 ## 👋 Intro

-Often, to run data or ML workflows, your local machine is not enough, so you need to use cloud instances (e.g. AWS, GCP, Azure, etc).
+To run ML workflows, your local machine is often not enough, so you need a way to automate running these workflows using the cloud infrastructure.

-Instead of configuring instances manually and using SSH, (or even writing custom Ansible, Terraform, or K8S scripts), now you can run workflows via dstack.
+Instead of configuring cloud instances manually, writing custom scripts, or even using complicated MLOps platforms, now you can run workflows with a single dstack command.

-Within a moment, dstack, sets up instances, fetches your current Git repo (incl. not-committed changes) on it, downloads the input artifacts, runs the commands, uploads the output artifacts, and tears down the instances.

-You can tell what dependencies need to be installed without having to use Docker yourself.
-The instances are automatically configured with the correct CUDA driver to use NVIDIA GPUs.

-The output artifacts are automatically stored in S3 and can be easily reused.

-🪄 dstack is an alternative to SSH, SageMaker, KubeFlow and other tools used for running ML workflows.
+dstack is an alternative to SSH, custom scripts, Docker, KubeFlow, SageMaker, and other tools used for running ML workflows.

+### Primary features of dstack:

+1. **Declarative workflows:** You define workflows within `./dstack/workflows.yaml` file and run them via the CLI.
+2. **Agnostic to tools and APIs:** No need to use specific APIs in your code.
+Anything that works locally, can run via dstack.
+3. **Artifacts are the first-class citizens:** Once you've run a workflow, assign a tag to it and reuse its artifacts in other workflows.
+4. **Very easy setup:** No need to set up any complicated software.
+Just install the dstack CLI and run workflows in your cloud using your local credentials.
+The state is stored in your cloud storage.
+Work alone or collaborate within a team.
+5. **GitOps approach:** dstack is fully integrated with Git.
+Run workflows from the CLI. dstack tracks code automatically.
+  No need to push your changes before running a workflow.

 ## 📦 Installation